beldi961/med-price/README.md

 ## Installation

-This is installable via rusts cargo build system, just clone the repository, cd into the root directory and run
+This is installable via `cargo install`, just clone the repository, cd into the root directory and run

 ```
 $ cargo install --path .